alx-sch/alx-sch/README.md

 ## About Me

-Biochemical scientist turned funding consultant turned startup enthusiast with a passion for data and coding! 🧪 💰 🧑‍💻
+Biochemist turned funding consultant turned startup enthusiast with a passion for data and coding! 🧪 💰 🧑‍💻

 Technology has always fascinated me, and people intrigue me even more.
 The interplay between the two, how technology shapes lives, is super captivating!
 With a knack for unraveling complexity and a gift for communicating ideas and visions, I've not only secured funding in the millions for dozens of R&D projects but also wrangled the whirlwind of a tech startup's operations.